-- Arrange a rack in center of oven; preheat your to 425 degrees.
+- Arrange a rack in center of oven; preheat oven to 425 degrees.
 Place whole chicken on a cutting board and pat dry with paper towels.* (If you need a more fool proof way to ensure your chicken is done and cooked through, do the following*, see above)

 - Transfer chicken breast side up to a large cast iron skillet.
 Arrange lemons, garlic and shallot cut sides down in the skillet around the chicken.

 - Drizzle the melted butter all over the chicken (**If you want more flavor, use a full stick of butter), sprinkle the fresh herbs (finely diced parsley, rosemary, oregano) over the chicken and season generously with salt and pepper.
 Make sure you get every surface of chicken with a generous amount of salt and pepper.

-- Transfer to oven and roast until chicken is nicely browned and cooked through, checking for doneness after about 45 to 55 minutes.
+- Transfer to oven and roast until chicken is nicely browned and cooked through, checking for doneness after about 55 minutes.
 To check, carefully remove skillet from oven, poke a knife into leg joints, and pierce the meat.
 If juices run clear, chicken is done.
 If you see a rosy pink color, it needs more time.
 Continue to roast, checking every 5 minutes, until juices run clear.

 - Let chicken rest in skillet for at least 15 minutes before carving.
 Transfer chicken to a platter.
 Top with pan juices and serve with roasted lemon and garlic.
 Enjoy!